-Most of Fountain Court’s media and entertainment work naturally arises in the context of its core commercial practice areas, although there is also a regulatory element in relation to press and other media disputes.
-All forms of media can be advised upon, with a particular focus on larger commercial entities.
+Most of Fountain Court’s media and entertainment work naturally arises in the context of its core commercial practice areas, although there is also a regulatory element.
 Members of chambers have wide experience of dealing with commercial contracts between media organisations and companies, agencies, managers, promoters, trade associations, as well as disputes relating to media coverage rights.

-The set has previously advised various TV production companies on contractual football coverage rights, as well as individual players on image rights and their protection; it has also acted for Premiership football clubs and mediated between them and sponsors over their media obligations.
+Members have previously advised various TV production companies on contractual football coverage rights, as well as individual players on image rights and their protection; they have acted for Premiership and lower league football clubs and mediated between them and sponsors over their media obligations.

 Fountain Court’s sports work is also heavily based on its core commercial practice areas, with the addition of a substantial regulatory element.
 The COVID-19 pandemic has led to a large number of sponsorship disputes between sponsors, governing bodies and teams involving the effect of force majeure clauses and the principles of the law of frustration.